 Picking The Right Product – Narrow Down Candidate Product List

 The tools that come to the customer’s aid at this point are the filters and facets available along with the search results.
 They usually let you filter down the products by Brand, Product Category/Department, Price Range, Color, Customer Rating and a couple of other things.
 While they offer a good start, these filters really do not help a customer make a purchase decision.
 People who have tried to filter down a list of 3,500 products based on these filters know what I am talking about.

-Interestingly, for most eCommerce retailers these filters do not change with different product category.
-Irrespective of what the customers are trying to buy, the ecommerce stores expect them to narrow down their search for the right product with these universal filters.
-Here is an example of search filters from some of the popular eCommerce websites:
+Interestingly, for most eCommerce retailers these filters do not change with a different product category.
+Irrespective of what the customers are trying to buy, the e-commerce stores expect them to narrow down their search for the right product with these universal filters.

 People relate to products in terms of how they are going to use it, what the products are really good for and then apply price range/brand filter to make the final choice.
 A good, engaging search and browse experience should flow from customer’s need to the product and not from product features to customer.

 In my next post, I will talk about the second step of the decision making cycle – understanding strengths and weaknesses of each product.